pingcap/tidb-binlog/CONTRIBUTING.md

 ### Updating dependencies

-DM uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
+TiDB-Binlog uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
 To add or update a dependency: use the `go mod edit` command to change the dependency.

 ## Contribution flow